nus-cs2103-AY2223S1/tp/docs/UserGuide.md

   e.g. `pr/PROFILE_INDEX…​` must be used at least once, such as `pr/1`, `pr/3 pr/5` etc.
 * If a parameter is expected only once in the command, but you specified it multiple times, only the last occurrence of the parameter will be taken.<br>
   e.g. if you specify `p/12341234 p/56785678`, only `p/56785678` will be taken.
+* Parameters may be prefixed, and the prefix is case-sensitive.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 Parameters can be in any order. e.g. if the command specifies `n/NAME p/PHONE_NUMBER`, `p/PHONE_NUMBER n/NAME` is also acceptable.